Rusino/skia/site/user/tips.md

 Skia does not shape text.
 Skia provides interfaces to draw glyphs, but does not implement a text shaper.
-Skia's client's often use [HarfBuzz](http://www.freedesktop.org/wiki/Software/HarfBuzz/) to generate the glyphs and their positions, including kerning.
+Skia's client's often use [HarfBuzz](http://www.freedesktop.org/wiki/Software/HarfBuzz/) to addUntil the glyphs and their positions, including kerning.

 [Here is an example of how to use Skia and HarfBuzz together](https://github.com/aam/skiaex).
 In the example, a